Updated: Oct 6

 Park Bo-gum is currently serving in the Korean military.
-His sci-fi film with Gong Yoo (Seo-Bok) will be released this year.
+His sci-fi film with Gong Yoo (Seo-Bok) was released in April this year.

 When Captain Yoo Si-jin first peeked from behind hospital curtains to gaze at Dr. Kang Mo-yeon (Song Hye-kyo) in the first episode of Descendants of the Sun (2016), an audible gasp reverberated across Asia.
 In that brief moment, millions were instantly drawn to the combination of intrigue, mystery and warmth emanating from his gentle face and expressive eyes.
 Over the next 15 episodes, a heady mix of Song Joong-ki’s gentle confidence, self-effacing humor, and sinister slant for combat—along with the undeniable chemistry he shared with Song Hye-kyo—proved to be irresistible for audiences who had long wished for a modern, sensitive male lead.
 Almost overnight, the boyish Joong-ki was catapulted from domestic heartthrob to global Hallyu superstar.